What you should know about protein powder

 The recommended daily allowance for protein intake is based on your body weight, age and activity level.
 For example, if you weigh around 150 pounds and are inactive to lightly active, you need about 55 grams of protein per day.
 If that same 150-pound person is a very active athlete, they might require twice that much or more per day.

 You can try to split this up throughout the day equally with about 20 grams per meal.
-To put this into perspective, each ounce of the following typically has about 5-7 grams of protein: animal meats, harder cheese, egg, fish, shrimp.
+To put this into perspective, each ounce of the following typically has about 5-7 grams of protein: animal meats, harder cheese, egg, fish and shrimp.
 By comparison, many protein powders contain upwards of 20 grams of protein per scoop.

-You can mix protein powders with water or milk, put in a smoothie, make protein pancakes, bake into muffins and much more,” says Kate Salzsieder, registered dietitian at Aurora Medical Center in Oshkosh, Wis.
+You can mix protein powders with water or milk, put in a smoothie, make protein pancakes, bake into muffins and much more,” says Kate Salzsieder, a registered dietitian at Aurora Medical Center in Oshkosh, Wis.
 “The beauty of protein powders is their versatility.”

 As with anything, however, too much of a good thing can be a bad thing.